 The typical asking rate per listing is in the $20's per square foot per year.
-The Clear Lake City Industrial Park submarket is seeing a decrease in rates.
-In the last 3 months, the median rate decreased $0 per sqft per year.
-That's a 1% decline in rent.
+The Clear Lake City Industrial Park region is seeing a a rise in rates.
+In the last 3 months, the median rate went up $3 per sqft per year.
+That's a 15% increase in rent.

-Compared to the rest of the Houston Metro market, the Clear Lake City Industrial Park submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Houston Metro market, the Clear Lake City Industrial Park submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 68 listings have been made available, so you'll want to check back regularly for new listings.
-About 1% of the office spaces in the Clear Lake City Industrial Park are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 56 listings have been made available, so you'll want to check back regularly for new listings.
+About 2% of the available leases in the Clear Lake City Industrial Park are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 270 sqft.
-Most buildings in this market are around 2 stories.
-Most buildings in this region were built in 1984 and are Class B.
+Most buildings in this area are close to 2 stories.
+Most buildings in this area were built in 1984 and are Class B.

 This market is fairly equally mixed residential and commercial.
 Health care is the dominant industry in this area.
-Commute by bike is the most popular way to get to work amongst Clear Lake City Industrial Park folk.
-Commuting approximately an hour a day is the norm for those who opt to reside in this part of town.
+Commute by bike is the most popular way to get to work amongst Clear Lake City Industrial Park residents.
+Commuting close to an hour a day is the norm for those who opt to reside in this part of town.